INDIA IS BUILDING IT'S STARTUP STORY

 Rural Banks & Financial Institutions

-Expected to provide credit through government-backed programs, but face thin staffing, high NPAs, and complex compliance requirements.
+Expected to provide credit through government-backed programs, but also face thin staffing, high NPAs, and complex compliance requirements

 Loan disbursement remains low.
-Documentation communicated in stages leaves applicants frustrated and unserved.
+Documents mentioned in stages leaves applicants frustrated and unserved

 03